Conjugate (acid-base theory)

 Johannes Nicolaus Brønsted (left) and Martin Lowry (right).

-Johannes Nicolaus Brønsted and Martin Lowry introduced the Brønsted–Lowry theory, which said that any compound that can give a proton to another compound is an acid, and the compound that receives the proton is a base.
-A proton is a subatomic particle in the nucleus with a unit positive electrical charge.
-It is represented by the symbol H+ because it has the nucleus of a hydrogen atom, that is, a hydrogen cation.
+Johannes Nicolaus Brønsted and Martin Lowry introduced the Brønsted–Lowry acid–base theory, which says that any compound that can give a proton to another compound is an acid, and the compound that receives the proton is a base.
+(A proton is a subatomic particle with a positive electrical charge in the nucleus of an atom.
+It is represented by the symbol H+ because it has the nucleus of a hydrogen atom, that is, a hydrogen cation.)

 A cation can be a conjugate acid, and an anion can be a conjugate base, depending on which substance is involved and which acid–base theory is used.
 The simplest anion which can be a conjugate base is the free electron in a solution whose conjugate acid is the atomic hydrogen.

 Acid–base reactions

 In an acid–base reaction, an acid and a base react to form a conjugate base and a conjugate acid respectively.
 The acid loses a proton and the base gains a proton.
 In diagrams which indicate this, the new bond formed between the base and the proton is shown by an arrow that starts on an electron pair from the base and ends at the hydrogen ion (proton) that will be transferred:

 In this case, the water molecule is the conjugate acid of the basic hydroxide ion after the latter received the hydrogen ion from ammonium.
 On the other hand, ammonia is the conjugate base for the acidic ammonium after ammonium has donated a hydrogen ion to produce the water molecule.
 Also, OH^{−} can be considered as the conjugate base of H_{2}O, since the water molecule donates a proton to give NH_{4}^{+} in the reverse reaction.
 The terms "acid", "base", "conjugate acid", and "conjugate base" are not fixed for a certain chemical substance but can be swapped if the reaction taking place is reversed.